holmos-ipm/holmos-hardware/README.md

 ## Optional parts
 ### Stability
-Additional struts and crosses can make the cage more stable.
+Additional struts and crosses (e.g. Rpi_mount) can make the cage more stable.

-### Mounting
-The `cage.board_hook()` can be used to hang the setup from a wall instead of mounting it to a surface.
-To keep the cage stable at a useful distance from the wall, a `test_rod_clamp_tightness()` with three clips can be used.

 ### Light shield
 A `lens_mounts.round_mount_light(20, opening_angle=0, cyl_length=40, ring_thick=2)` can help shield the camera against stray light and make the setup work better in bright environments.